-The period 1914-1969 is the time period for which French national wealth estimates are the most problematic.
-This was a chaotic time for wealth, both because of war destructions and because of large inflation and wide variations in the relative price of the various assets.
+The period 1914-1969 is the time for which French national wealth estimates are the most problematic.
+This was a chaotic time for wealth, because of war destruction, high inflation, and wide variations in the relative price of the various assets.
 Very few economists compiled detailed, reliable national balance sheets for this time period.
 We proceed as follows.
-We use only two data points, namely the 1925 estimate due to Colson (1927), and the 1954 estimate due to Divisia, Dupin and Roy (1956).
+We use only two data points, namely, the 1925 estimate from Colson (1927), and the 1954 estimate from Divisia, Dupin, and Roy (1956).
 These are the two most sophisticated estimates available for this time period.
 For the missing years, we compute private wealth W_t by estimating a simple wealth accumulation equation, based upon the private saving flows S_t coming from national income accounts.
 Generally speaking, year-to-year variations in private wealth W_t can be due either to volume effects (savings) or to price effects (asset prices might rise or fall relatively to consumer prices).
 That is, the accumulation equation for private wealth can be written as follows:

-$W{t+1} = (1+q{t+1}) (1+p{t+1}) (W_t + S_t)$ (3.4)
+(4) $$W{t+1} = (1 + q{t+1})(1 + p{t+1})(W_t + S_t)$$